ciaranj/kiwi/Readme.md

     - Auto-detects and utilizes rlwrap
   * Multiple environments
     - Use one or more environments to manage your seeds
+  * Not dependant on GIT (like most other proposed node package managers)

 ## Installation